Heparin, which is an anticoagulant medicine, causes the blood to clot more

 heparin, you should be aware that blood may take longer than normal to

-Because you bleed easily when you take heparin, you need to be careful to prevent falls and injuries.
+Because you bleed easily when you take heparin, you need to be careful to prevent falls and injuries and when taking medicines.

 If you are injured, apply pressure to stop bleeding.
 Realize that it

 will take longer than you are used to for the bleeding to stop.